Powerful Strategies to Motivate Your Team Members

 Think of themselves as the CEO of YOU Inc., even though they work for someone else.
 Develop the mindset that everything they do in their job is to promote THEMSELVES to others.

-Perform their job in such a way that customers/patients return to the business/practice just because of them.
+Perform their job so customers/patients return to the business/practice just because of them.

 Take on the most menial projects to accentuate their importance to you and co-team members.
 All team members, including the dentist, should inspect the office (bathrooms) throughout the day for cleanliness.

 Learn new skills.
-Not only does it make them more productive and valuable but also makes work more interesting.
+Not only does it make them more productive and valuable, but it also makes work more enjoyable.